-- 100g (3oz) Stilton, Roquefort, Gorgonzola or Danish Blue cheese
+- 100g (3oz) Stilton, Roquefort, Gorgonzola or Danish blue cheese

 - salt and pepper

-- a little runny honey
+- 2 tsp runny honey

-- a little butter
+- 2 tbsp. butter

-2. Prepare a double layered length of the kitchen foil about twice as long as the salmon fillet.
+3. Prepare a double layered length of kitchen foil about twice as long as the salmon fillet.
 Dot some butter in the middle and place a fillet on top of it.
 Drizzle with a bit of honey, then raise the sides of the foil around the salmon so it sits there like in a boat.

-4. Preheat the oven to 200C/400F/gas 6.
-Place the parcels on an oven tray and bake for 12-15 minutes.
+5. Place the parcels on an oven tray and bake for 12-15 minutes.